 Schools and Outdoor Learning Environments.
-The Schools and Outdoor Learning Environments (SOLE) is designed to increase youth interest and participation in the outdoors by supporting and enhancing existing environmental education programs in Colorado schools and creating a network of sites and facilities to use as outdoor classrooms.
+The Schools and Outdoor Learning Environments (SOLE) program is designed to increase youth interest and participation in the outdoors by supporting and enhancing existing environmental education programs in Colorado schools and creating a network of sites and facilities to use as outdoor classrooms.
 The program has grown exponentially since its inception in 2013.
 There are now approximately 50 schools across the state participating in SOLE.
-The estimated budget for SOLE in parks is \$225,000.
+The estimated budget for SOLE in parks is \$175,194.

-- Coordinate and recruit schools for participation in the Schools in Outdoor Learning Environments program - Establish and coordinate field trips options, in-class programs, and family nature night programs with SOLE participating schools and partners - Coordinate and provide funding for transportation to field trip locations - Provide funding to SOLE participating schools to promote and enhance outdoor learning classrooms - Administer pre- and post-program surveys for reporting and program evaluation of the SOLE program
+- Coordinate and recruit schools for participation in the Schools in Outdoor Learning Environments (SOLE); - Establish and coordinate field trips options, in-class programs and family nature night programs with SOLE participating schools and partners; - Coordinate and provide funding for transportation to field trip locations; - Provide funding to SOLE participating schools to promote and/or enhance outdoor learning classrooms; - Administer pre- and post- program surveys for reporting and program evaluation of the SOLE program. - Present to students in a classroom or field trip settings - Maintain and provide library materials and resource education kits for teachers; - Respond to requests for specific interpretive information; - Create and maintain an Internet home page about interpretive education; - Administer pre- and post- program surveys for reporting and program evaluation - Offer guidance and support to state parks with their Community Connections Planning, and provide funds that help sustain and grow parks' education programs by covering costs for community outreach & marketing, printing, educational resources and other supplies;